B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 Directions

-The teacher then shows the students a wrench with a fraction on it and explains that the measurement of the opening of the wrench is a fraction of an inch.
-For example, the wrench with the fraction \(\frac{3}{4}\) on it has an opening of \(\frac{3}{4}\) inch.
-If necessary, they may point to an inch on a ruler or tape measure and explain that an inch is a measurement representing approximately 2.5 cm.
-Next, they explain that the wrench is the tool used to tighten a nut and that it is important to ensure that the measurement of the wrench opening matches the width of the nut.
+Show the students a wrench with a fraction on it and explains that the measurement of the opening of the wrench is a fraction of an inch.
+For example, the wrench with the fraction \(\frac{3}{4}\) on it has an opening of \(\frac{3}{4}\) of an inch.
+It would be helpful to have a ruler or tape measure to show that an inch is a measurement representing approximately 2.5 cm.
+Next, explain that the wrench is the tool used to tighten a nut and to be useful, it is important to ensure that the measurement of the wrench opening matches the width of the nut.

-The teacher invites the student to try to tighten the nut in question using the wrench of their choice.
-If the wrench does not fit the nut precisely, the student should indicate whether the chosen wrench is too big or too small.
+Invite a student to try to tighten the nut in question using the wrench of their choice.
+If the wrench does not fit the nut precisely, ask whether the chosen wrench is too big or too small.
 For example, the student (pictured below) explains that he chose the \(\frac{5}{8}\) inch key, but it is a bit too big.

-Throughout the activity, teachers encourage students to compare fractions (for example, the opening of the \(\frac{3}{4}\) inch wrench is larger than that of the \(\frac{3}{8}\) inch wrench) and to justify their choice of wrench (for example, "During the last test, the \(\frac{1}{2}\) inch wrench was too big; so I'm going to try the \(\frac{3}{8}\) inch wrench, since \(\frac{3}{8}\) of an inch is a little less than \(\frac{1} {2}\) of an inch”).
+Throughout the activity, encourage students to compare fractions (for example, the opening of the \(\frac{3}{4}\) inch wrench is larger than that of the \(\frac{3}{8}\) inch wrench) and to justify their choice of wrench (for example, "During the last test, the \(\frac{1}{2}\) inch wrench was too big; so I'm going to try the \(\frac{3}{8}\) inch wrench, since \(\frac{3}{8}\) of an inch is a little less than \(\frac{1} {2}\) of an inch”).

-To complete the activity, teachers ask students to place the fractions in ascending order (for example, \(\frac{1}{4}\), \(\frac{3}{8}\), \(\frac{1}{2}\), \(\frac{5}{8}\), \(\frac{3}{4}\)) and verify their answer by placing the corresponding wrenches in order of size.
+To complete the activity, ask students to place the fractions in ascending order (for example, \(\frac{1}{4}\), \(\frac{3}{8}\), \(\frac{1}{2}\), \(\frac{5}{8}\), \(\frac{3}{4}\)) and verify their answer by placing the corresponding wrenches in order of size.

 Note: To make the task more authentic, instead of loose nuts and bolts, a bicycle (or other object that includes several nuts) can be presented and students can be asked, for example, to identify which wrench to use to loosen the nut to mount the seat or to remove the wheel.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 105-106.

 Activity 3: In Order